How Much Can Seniors Save With Mint Mobile’s 55+ Plan?

 How it stacks up to alternatives

-The T-Mobile Essentials Choice plan for 55+ costs $45 per month for one phone line.
+The T-Mobile Essentials Choice plan for 55-plus costs $45 per month for one phone line.
 It includes unlimited talk and text, but it also includes 50 GB of data, which is significantly more than the Mint Mobile plan offers.

 The AT&T 55+ plan is a bit more affordable, but is designed for two lines.
 It costs $35 per month, per line, and includes unlimited talk, text and data in the United States, Canada and Mexico.
-This plan may be the best option for seniors who use significant amounts of data and need multiple lines.
+This plan might be the best option for seniors who use significant amounts of data and need multiple lines.

 Consumer Cellular also offers unlimited talk, text and data.
 For two lines, you’ll pay $55 per month total, or $27.50 per line.
 This plan is more affordable than the AT&T plan, but you’ll need to be an AARP member to qualify.